Narayanbhat166/demistify_async/slides.md

 ```

 - Simple and easy to use, No eager allocation of memory is required.
 Reduces memory usage.
-- permits multiple IOs on the same thread to share a buffer
+- Permits multiple IOs on the same thread to share a buffer
 - Epoll and kqueue